argoproject/Argo/docs/users/themeoptions.rst

 **Number of posts** - The number of posts displayed on the main area of the homepage, not counting posts in the top area of the homepage or in the sticky box.
 The default is 10.

-**Categories to include or exclude** - Enter a comma-separated list of category ID numbers here to exclude them from the front-page listing. in the main loop on the homepage (comma-separated list of values, see http://codex.wordpress.org/Class_Reference/WP_Query for correct format).
-The general approach is:
+**Categories to include or exclude** - Enter a comma-separated list of category ID numbers here to include or exclude them in the main loop on the homepage (see http://codex.wordpress.org/Class_Reference/WP_Query for correct format).
+To exclude specific categories, use a minus sign before the category ID:

 	``-250,-254,-587,-2345``

 You can also specify which categories to show by simply entering the IDs of your chosen categories.
 Only the specified categories will then display in the homepage main loop.
-Here's an example or including only four categories:
+Here's an example of including only four categories:

 	``231,239,242,387``